vedpratap/vedpratap.github.io/index.md

 ---
 ## About Me:

 I am **Ved Pratap**, a Physicist (PU), Data Scientist and Programmer from **IIT Madras, India**.
-I have a great experience in Python, Falsk, Vue.js and Backend Technologies including Machine Learning.
+Currently gaining experience in Python, Flask, Vue.js and Backend Technologies including Machine Learning.
 I like to explore technologies and keep on developing new projects.

 I developed a keen interest in Data Science and  Machine Learning so I have started studying and implementing different algorithms and analysing various datasets and started competitions on Kaggle.